 We tell it like it is.

 Our employees aren’t shy about sharing their personal experiences with Toll Brothers.
-With over 3,100 employees in 50 locations, the stories are diverse, candid and inspirational.
+Their stories are diverse, candid and inspirational.
 Learn more about what your Toll Brothers career can be.
 Hear from our employees:

 Amanda Project Manager Colorado Division

 I began my career with Toll Brothers right out of college and have now been with the company for almost four years.
 In that time, I've had the opportunity to work as a sales associate, sales manager, assistant project manager, and now, a project manager.

 Toll Brothers has many attributes that sets it apart from other companies.
 One of the top reasons I enjoy working for this company is the incredible learning opportunities available.
 As a project manager, I get to be involved in marketing, accounting, sales, construction, land acquisition, land development, etc. The list goes on.
 I am very thankful that, on a daily basis, I have the opportunity to work with intelligent, enthusiastic individuals from our corporate office to our divisional office to our onsite sales and construction teams.

 Since I joined Toll Brothers, our division has more than doubled its land holdings as well as its personnel.
 It is exciting to be a part of creating communities from start to finish.
 The best part is watching happy homeowners move into their dream home.